mstksg/inCode/copy/entries/fc-statements.md

 actually execute.

 Your computer can then execute that generated binary, and...off we go!

+Every Haskell program by convention compiles *one single `IO ()`*.
+That is, you might have a *bunch* of `IO a`s in your program, but you "offer the compiler" *one* `IO ()` for it to compile, and it compiles it for you.
+So if you have a lot of different IO computations you wish to do, you basically continually sequence, merge, pipe, combine, transform, etc. them until you get one final `IO ()` which represents your entire desired computation.
+And then you name it "main".
+When your compiler compiles the Haskell file, it'll find the `IO ()` named "main", and compile that one.

 In a way, one can think of Haskell as a very elaborate metaprogramming system, providing a DSL to "generate" byte code.